guccixx69/useless/README.md

 ### Individual Name: [Adil Ali]

 ### Project Description
 Welcome to UselessUChecker, serving one purpose: to answer the question, “Should I bring an umbrella?”
 Spoiler alert: it doesn’t really matter.
 With its absurdly simple interface  With its intentionally pointless use-case and utterly blunder functionality.
 And just when you think it can’t get any sillier, there’s a small surprise waiting for you!
-So take a moment to enjoy this playful distraction that proves not everything on the internet needs to be useful
+So take a moment to enjoy this playful distraction that proves not everything on the internet needs to be useful.Links are under the page.

 ### The Solution (that nobody asked for)